ifm/documentation/GeneralDoc/parameters.md

 As such, it is common that all targets of a scene cannot be properly exposed with a single exposure time.
 To reduce both noise and the number of over/under exposed pixels, we use multiple (three) exposures for each frame.
 The "experimental_high" mode provides 2 settable exposure times (`expLong` and `expShort`) plus a third *static* exposure designed to help detect highly reflective targets in the very near range (~1m).

-*Note:* You can find which exposure time is used for each pixel by analyzing the confidence image as detailed here [LINK TO CONFIDENCE IMAGE].
+> Note: You can find which exposure time is used for each pixel by analyzing the confidence image as detailed [here](INSERT-LINK).

 ### Offset
 |Variable name|Short description|Min/max values|